 Wadi el-Seboua, translated in English to the Valley of the Lions, it can also be pronounced as Wadi Es-Sebua.
 The Arabs named it after the Sphinx-lined that are located before the entrance of the Temple; it is from the New Kingdom Egyptian temples.
 The Temple was dedicated to the Nubian form of God Haroeris but at later point to Amen.

-The Temple of Wadi el-Seboua is located 150 Km South of Aswan on the Western Bank of the Nile.
+The Temple of Wadi El-Seboua is located 150 Km South of Aswan on the Western Bank of the Nile.
 After building Aswan High Dam, it was moved in 1964 to save it from being submerged from the induction of the water, by the Egyptian Antiquities Service with US support.
-The new location is 4 Km west from its original one, Temple of Dakka and Temple of Maharraqa was also moved to the same place.
+The new location is 4 Km west of its original one, Temple of Dakka and Temple of Maharraqa were also moved to the same place.

 This Temple is considered to be the second-largest Temple in the Nubian region after the Abu Simbel temple.
 Amenhotep III (Amenophis III) of the 18th dynasty built the Temple, and Ramses II of the 19th dynasty restored the Temple.
 It was also called House of Amun or Temple of Amen as it was dedicated to it.

 Ramses II started constructing the Temple in the 44th year of his reign; he used Libyan prisoners to build it, whom he captured after the war with the Libyan invaders.
 Ramses II was called Ramses the Great, he was the most powerful Pharaoh in the New Kingdom, his period was also the most powerful in ancient Egypt, and it lasted for about 66 years.